Getting Started with Team System Testing Tools

 Click the box next to your test list and click the Run Checked tests button.

 This runs all the tests in the test list.
 One of those tests is a manual test.
 When you run a manual test, Visual Studio displays a dialog box to alert you of that fact.
 This is an example of one of several cases in which a dialog box asks you how to proceed or alerts you to a certain situation.
 As with most facets of Visual Studio, you can customize the behavior of dialog boxes such as this by making settings on a page reached through the Options option of the Tools menu.
-For more information, see Dialog Boxes of Test Edition.
+For more information, see Dialog Boxes of Team Edition for Testers.

 Integration with Team System